Summer Market Guidelines

 Types of Vendors

 There are multiple kinds of vendors: Farm Fresh, Prepared Food, Eat-on-Site Food, Artisan and Other which includes businesses offering services or products not produced by the seller.
 In each category, vendor collectives will be allowed, however, all members must submit individual applications along with a write up of why and how the collective works.
-All applicants should submit an application and any forward all relevant documentation to the Royal City Farmers Market Association.
+All applicants should submit an application and any forward all relevant documentation to the New West Farmers Market Society.
 We strive for an 80/20 ratio of food to non-food at our summer market, but because of seasonality, availability, and mix of applicants, we may need to adjust that ratio.
-The Royal City Farmers Market Association reserves the right to refuse any vendor for any reason.
+The New West Farmers Market Society reserves the right to refuse any vendor for any reason.

 Farm Fresh Vendors